 Do I have to roll the cookies in sugar or sprinkles?

-They will stay fresh in an airtight container at room temperature for up to one week.
+Storage: They will stay fresh in an airtight container at room temperature for 5 days.

 Other Dessert Recipes Using Brown Butter: